 Walnut oil is derived from english walnuts… who would’ve thought!
 Ha!
 Walnut oil will provide a non-toxic finish that repels water and alcohol.
 It will not give any aftertaste to food like some other finishes.
 However, walnut oil should be used with caution because it is made from a tree nut.
 Nut allergies are quite common.
 Walnut oil can be applied a brush, cloth, or steel wool.
 You’ll need to allow the oil to soak in for at least 30 minutes before you wipe off the excess and you should wait 24 hours before applying another coat.
 Three or four coats should be sufficient.

-Shellac is a safe and natural protective finish, made from a resin secreted from the female lac bug and ethanol.
+Shellac is a safe, food safe wood stain made from a resin secreted from the female lac bug and ethanol.
 It is available in a clear or amber tint.
 Shellac brings out the rich warmth of wood grain making surfaces look soft and natural instead of plastic.
 As long as shellac does doesn’t come in contact with chemicals, water or heat, the finish will last many years.

 Tung oil is a base used in various other blended sealers.
 It will dry to a slight golden, satin tint.
 It’s important to use caution with tung oil because it is made from the tung tree which produces nuts.
 Nut allergies are quite common.
 You’ll want to look for 100% pure tung oil.
 This finish will repel food particles, liquids and oils.
 Using tung oil will provide a protective waterproof finish and it doesn’t mold, darken, and it dries faster than other oils.
 The finish may be maintained by re-applying tung oil as needed.